lwlsw/AppBreak/README.md

 ### Huge Thanks to [@PoomSmart](https://twitter.com/PoomSmart)

 It injects a library into PayPal before MobileSubstrate can inject and blocks all substrate images and tweaks from being loaded.

+In this fork any app can be blocked opposed to simply paypal.